-Brilliant!
-A built in defence force!
+Once healed, the inflammatory response can be dialled down.
 But what happens when the inflammatory response is activated long-term?

 - Heart disease

-- Type 2 Diabetes
+- Type 2 diabetes

 - Inflammatory bowel disease